 To begin with, our perception of threat may be entirely unwarranted.
 We may sense danger where there is none.
 David Rock’s study of current neuroscience research indicates that we’re more likely to experience social threat under a specific set of circumstances: when we encounter someone of higher status or from another social group, when the outcome of a situation is uncertain, when we feel a loss of autonomy, or when we perceive an injustice.
 And yet these circumstances are daily occurrences in our professional lives; if we treat every such encounter as a potential threat, we experience our workday in a permanent state of vigilance and paranoia.

 Further, our diminished capacity to process information accurately under stress means that we’re more likely to misinterpret environmental signals and interpersonal cues, and we suffer from a cognitive bias that makes it difficult to envision missing data.
-As I wrote recently, even when faced with massive gaps in information, we tend to focus on the information at our disposal and rely on it to construct a narrative, as flimsy as it might be.
-Again, a consequence is that we’re inclined to see threats where there may be none, and once we’ve come up with an explanation for the perceived threat, we’re unlikely to question our judgment and look for alternatives.
+Even when faced with massive gaps in information, we tend to focus on the information at our disposal and rely on it to construct an explanatory narrative, as flimsy as it might be.
+But a consequence is that we’re inclined to see threats where there may be none, and once we’ve come up with an explanation for the perceived threat, we’re unlikely to question our judgment and look for alternatives.

 So what can we do?
 What helps us slow down when we’re feeling a sense of urgency?